tripl-ai/arc/docs-src/content/transform/index.md

 ### Logical Flow

 The sequence that these fields are converted from `string` fields to `typed` fields is per this flow chart.
 Each value and its typing metadata is passed into this logical process.
-For each the  `values` are returned as standard table columns and the returned `error` values are groupd into a field called `_errors` on a row-by-row basis.
+For each row the `values` are returned as standard table columns and the returned `error` values are groupd into a field called `_errors` on a row-by-row basis.
 Patterns for consuming the `_errors` array is are demonstrated in the [SQLValidate](../validate/#sqlvalidate) stage.

 ![Logical Flow for Data Typing](/img/typing_flow.png "Logical Flow for Data Typing")